Why use a TV Bracket?

 As you can see the bracket has slots, rather than holes, for the fixings.
 This gives you plenty of play from side to side but the really important thing is to get the bracket level.

-Hang Your TV on the Wall Bracket and Position it
+Hang Your TV on the Wall Bracket

-The TV is then lowered down onto the bottom runner and a guide screw is tightened to stop the TV from accidentally being knocked off.
+The TV is then lowered down on its hooks, onto the wall crossbar and a guide screw is tightened to stop the TV from accidentally being knocked off.

-When the TV is fairly high on the wall you may need to adjust the swivels at the side to get the tv to face angle down a little.
+When the TV is fairly high on the wall you may need to adjust the swivels at the side to get the TV to face angle down a little.